On the Reliability of Quasars as Cosmological Distance Indicators: The quasar sample and calibration method

 where $\Omega_K$ is the present curvature density defined as $\Omega_K\equiv -K/H_0^2 a^2 $.
 The symbol $\mathrm{sinn}(x)$ is defined piecewise: it takes the form $\sinh{(x)}$ when $\Omega_K>0$, $\sin{(x)}$ when $\Omega_K<0$ and reduces to $x$ in the case of a flat geometry ($\Omega_K=0$).

-In the pioneering work by \cite{Risaliti_2015}, a $\Lambda$CDM cosmology was directly assumed in Eq. \ref{Eq:d_L} to derive the best-fitting values of $\gamma$ and $\beta$ for the non-linear relation given in Eq. (\ref{Eq:nonlinear}).
-In contrast, our aim is to perform the calibration in a cosmology-independent manner.
-To this end, we follow the calibration procedure presented by \cite{Montiel_2020}, originally applied to a {high-quality} GRBs dataset, which has shown to yield consistent and reliable results.
-Accordingly, we adopt the same methodology to determine $d_L$ in a model-independent way.
-We derive the distance modulus, $\mu(z)$, by using Eq. (\ref{Eq:fluxdL}), which allows us to construct the Hubble diagram without assuming a specific cosmological model:
+In the pioneering work of \cite{Risaliti_2015}, a $\Lambda$CDM cosmology was directly assumed in Eq.~\ref{Eq:d_L} to derive the best-fitting values of $\gamma$ and $\beta$ for the non-linear relation in Eq.~(\ref{Eq:nonlinear}).
+In contrast, our goal is to determine the calibration without imposing any specific cosmological model at the calibration stage.
+To this end, we follow the procedure introduced by \cite{Montiel_2020}, originally developed for a high-quality GRB dataset, using an external reconstruction of $H(z)$ from Cosmic Chronometers (CC) with a Bézier polynomial to estimate the luminosity distance in a model-independent manner over the CC redshift range.
+This approach enables us to derive the distance modulus, $\mu(z)$, using Eq.~(\ref{Eq:fluxdL}) and to construct the quasar Hubble diagram without assuming a fiducial background cosmology:

+The resulting calibrated relation is used only in the stepwise cosmological inference; in the joint calibration--cosmology analysis, Eq.~(2) is fitted directly within the full likelihood, as described in Section~\ref{Sec:V}.
+The stepwise construction has an important limitation: the expansion history used to calibrate the quasars is fixed by the CC-based Bézier reconstruction, whereas in the subsequent cosmological fits the expansion history is determined by the specific model under consideration, such as $\Lambda$CDM, $w$CDM, or CPL.
+Thus, the method does not guarantee that the $H(z)$ used in the calibration stage coincides with the $H(z)$ preferred in the cosmological-inference stage.
+For this reason, the stepwise results should be interpreted as a diagnostic comparison rather than as our main self-consistent cosmological constraints.